JsDaddy/ngx-mask/README.md

 You can also try our [NGX LOADER INDICATOR](https://www.npmjs.com/package/ngx-loader-indicator).
 You can also try our [NGX COPYPASTE](https://www.npmjs.com/package/ngx-copypaste).

+## Notes
+This is fork from ngx-mask.
+Fixed an issue where active elements within a shadowRoot would not found by the mask service or directive, causing backspace to be handled improperly.

 ### You can see the full [documentation](https://jsdaddy.github.io/ngx-mask-page/) with examples

 ## Installing